sindresorhus/sindresorhus.github.com/_apps/dato.md

 - Show seconds in the menu bar clock or in the menu.
 (Optional)
 - Zoom, Google Meet, and Microsoft Teams integration.
 (Shows icon on events and button to quickly join)
 - Open calendar events from Google Calendar directly in Google Calendar on the web.
-- Custom color for the date & time menu bar item. (macOS 10.15 only, not macOS 11)
 - Comes with multiple menu bar icons to choose from: date in calendar, date with border (like Itsycal), static clock, none.
 - Large text mode.